nilay1400/DNN-Quantization/README.md

    pip install -r requirements.txt

-2. Download Pretrained Weights:
+2. **Download Pretrained Weights**:
    Download the pretrained weights and parameters from the following link: https://drive.google.com/drive/folders/1R_EsvjougYKuMO2S44ArEI4xgYWuJ-bD?usp=sharing These files include:

 32-bit floating point weights.
 Weights with different quantization types used in the experiments of the paper.